WRITINGS / PUBLICATIONS

 The last hurdle for accessing the wire is getting the shaft and rotor out of the way.
 I sense the elegance of the piece: the commutator is streaked with innumerable fine lines caused by the rotations, strands of copper wire criss-cross and form a kind of braid, their shiny russet vibrating well with the satin-finished, blood-red fins of the rotor.
 This is the curiosity, the trinket, the decorative object that now sits beside the books on the bookcase.
 Some of the material preserved from the robot has been chosen for a taste of form and for a meaning other than functionality.

-Holding the piece the other night, I looked closely at the little blue plastic balls crushed onto the copper wire strands to block them.
-On each of them are tiny parallel lines, negative fragments of fingerprints.
-The discreet and disturbing traces of a gesture by the person who worked in China to manufacture a robot used in Saint-Étienne.
+While holding the part the other night, I looked closely at the small, flattened blue plastic balls pressed onto the strands of copper wire to secure them.
+Each one bears tiny parallel lines—negative fragments of fingerprints.
+The discreet and unsettling traces of a gesture by the person who worked in China to manufacture a robot used in Saint-Étienne.

 cover_decor